sagamusix/ModLibrary/README.md

 still expected to change.
 Since there has been no "official" release yet, you should not expect that the database schema remains stable until that release.

-Later version of the software will naturally support schema upgrades (the code for this does already exist), but until the first release, the schema version will stay at version 1.
+Later versions of the software will naturally support schema upgrades (the code for this does already exist), but until the first release, the schema version will stay at version 1.
 In the worst case, you will have to delete the database file and recreate your module database.